Geography of Iceland: Southern Peninsula

 The Southern Peninsula, also known as the Reykjanes Peninsula, is located in the southwestern corner of Iceland.
 The area contains little vegetation because of active volcanism and large lava fields.
 There are hot springs and sulphur springs in the southern portion of the peninsula, in the Kleifarvatn lake and the Krýsuvík geothermal area.

 Capital Region

 Home to Iceland's capital, Reykjavík, the Capital Region is the most densely populated area in Iceland.
 It is located on the southwest coast of the island near the Southern Peninsula.
-The majority of Reykjavik is located on the Seltjarnarnes peninsula.
+The majority of Reykjavík is located on the Seltjarnarnes peninsula.
 Mount Esja, at 914 metres (2,999 ft), is the highest mountain in the vicinity of Reykjavík.
 Several natural harbours exist and provide good fishing grounds.

 West

 Located in the western portion of the island and north of the Capital Region.
 In Hvalfjörður fjord rests the second-tallest waterfall in Iceland, Glymur.
-West is also home to Borgarfjörður, a fjord with volcanic activity such as Deildartunguhver- a powerful hotspring.
+West is also home to Borgarfjörður, a fjord with volcanic activity such as Deildartunguhver, a powerful hotspring.
 The 804 metre Hafnarfjall Mountain rises over the landscape.